intel/pmem-csi/README.md

 Building has been verified using these components:

-- Go: version 1.10.1
+- Go: version 1.10.1 (go 1.11 is required for 'make test`)
-- [ndctl](https://github.com/pmem/ndctl) version 62, built on dev.host via autogen, configure, make, and install as per instruction in README.md
+- [ndctl](https://github.com/pmem/ndctl) versions 62..64, either built on dev.host via autogen, configure, make, and install as per instruction in README.md, or installed as ndctl package(s) from distribution repository.

 Building of Docker images has an additional requirement: